giuseppe16180/gray-scott-mpi/README.md

 If you want to run the MPI version you need to be able of running something like `mpirun -n 8 python gray-scott-mpi.py 1000`.
 You can get more details reading the MPI4PY docs [here](https://mpi4py.readthedocs.io/en/stable/).

+You can find a video exmaple of the output in the folder `res`.

 Note: you should include the [reveal.js](https://revealjs.com) folder in the root in order to correctly visualize the content included in `slides.html`, where you can find a complete explanation of the project, with the discussion about all of the experiments.